-The Leadership Team is comprised of Principal, Assistant Principal: Teaching and Learning; Assistant Principal: Student and Staff Services; Assistant Principal: Public Relations, 6 Co-ordinators, Business Manager and LCT Manager.
+The Leadership Team is comprised of Principal; Deputy Principal: Learning and Program Innovation; Assistant Principal: Students, Staff and Community Engagement; 4 Coordinators; Project Officer: Enrichment Programs and Marketing and Promotions; Business Manager and LCT Manager.

-The Principal has line management responsibility for the 3 Assistant Principals, the Business Manager and the LCT Manager; and has responsibility for leading teaching and learning, staff development, school improvement, innovation and change, school management and engaging and working with the community.
+The Principal has line management responsibility for the Deputy Principal, the Assistant Principal, the Project Officer and the Business Manager; and has responsibility for leading teaching and learning, staff development, school improvement, innovation and change, school management and engaging and working with the community.

-The Assistant Principal: Teaching and Learning has line management responsibilities for 3 of the co-ordinators; and has oversight of implementation of the three curriculum frameworks used in the school (Australian Curriculum, SACE and IB); student reports; and provides whole school leadership, professional development and support for curriculum, pedagogy, assessment, reporting and monitoring student achievement across the school.
+The Deputy Principal: Learning and Program Innovation has line management responsibilities for 2 of the co-ordinators and the LCT Manager; and has oversight of implementation of the three curriculum frameworks used in the school (Australian Curriculum, SACE and IB); student reports; and provides whole school leadership, professional development and support for curriculum, pedagogy, assessment, reporting and monitoring student achievement across the school.

-The Assistant Principal: Student and Staff Services has line management responsibilities for 2 of the co-ordinators; and has oversight of student services and enrolments, student welfare, attendance and retention; and staffing, staff deployment, timetables and daily operations.
+The Assistant Principal: Students, Staff and Community Engagement has line management responsibilities for 2 of the co-ordinators; and has oversight of student services and enrolments, student welfare, attendance and retention; staffing, staff deployment, timetables and daily operations; and engagement with the broader community to further strengthenand build the school's profile.

-The Assistant Principal: Public Relations has line management responsibilities for 1 of the co-ordinators; and has oversight of a range of school initiatives and events, including Languages Alive! for primary students, Let's Talk! holiday intensives for senior secondary students, Vacation School, study tours and sister school relations, marketing and promotions, community relations and key school events.
+The Project Officer: Enrichment Programs and Marketing and Promotions manages Languages Alive! for primary students, Let's Talk! holiday intensives for senior secondary students, Vacation School, Marketing and Promotions and other key school events.

-The 6 Co-ordinators have line management responsibilities for teachers; and responsibility for discrete areas of school operations such as SACE, IB, international relations, blended learning, and holiday programs.
+The 4 Co-ordinators have line management responsibilities for teachers; and responsibility for discrete areas of school operations such as SACE, IB, digital pedagogies, global connections and student engagement.

-The Business Manager has line management responsibilities for some of the SSO staff (1 SSO 3, 1 SSO2) and has oversight of school finances, facilities, assets, teaching centres, front office management, EDSAS and IT.
+The Business Manager has line management responsibilities for 2 SSO 3 and has oversight of school finances, facilities, assets, teaching centres, front office management, EDSAS and IT.